What is included in my registration fee?

 The Gran route will have 4 aid stations, the Medio route will have 3 aid stations, and the Piccolo Family Fun Ride will not have any aid stations.
 All rest stops will be stocked with food, water, and other supplies.

 Some, but not all, roads will be closed to vehicle traffic.
 Riders should always stay to the right side of the road unless otherwise directed.
 Riders must always obey the direction of local law enforcement and course marshals.
 In the absence of law enforcement and/or course marshals, riders must obey all local and state traffic laws.

 What type of bike can I ride for the event?

 We suggest using a road bike as it is the best option to ride in groups.
 You can also ride a mountain bike, touring bike, or single speed (with two brakes).
 A triathlon bike is fine as long as you keep your hands on the brake lever while riding in a group.
-Recumbent bikes, tandem bikes, trailers, and bike seats are not allowed for safety reasons.
+Recumbent bikes are allowed on the Piccolo course only.
+Tandem bikes, trailers and bike seats are not allowed for safety reasons.

 What should I wear?